R-thinking/FowPlayerSearch/MACOS_INSTALL_GUIDE.md

 ### App Opens But Shows Blank Screen

 1. **Check Python installation**: `python3 --version`
-2. **Install missing packages**: Run the pip3 commands above
+2. **Dependencies are now bundled** - you only need Python itself
 3. **Check Console logs**: Open Console.app and search for "FowCrawler"
-4. **Restart the app** after installing Python dependencies
+4. **Restart the app** after ensuring Python is installed

 ### App Won't Start Python API

-The app automatically tries to start the Python backend.
+The app automatically tries to start the Python backend with bundled dependencies.
 If it fails:

 1. **Check if Python is in PATH**: `which python3`
-2. **Install dependencies manually**: Use the pip3 commands above
+2. **Dependencies are bundled** - you only need Python itself installed
 3. **Check permissions**: Make sure the app has permission to execute Python

 ### Still Having Issues?